DistributedWeb/ddrive-fuse/README.md

 # ddrive-fuse
-A FUSE filesystem for DDrive
+A FUSE filesystem for dDrive